Let’s be honest about our New Year resolutions.

 You’ll be amazed what you will discover with this quick exercise.

-When you get clear about what you really want to change, your true goals will emerge along with powerful motives.
+When you become clear about what you really want to change, your true goals will emerge along with powerful motives.
 It’s impossible to set goals that you’ll stick to without clarity.

 The reason writing works so well is twofold.
 Before you can write something down, you first have to become crystal clear about it in your own mind.
 The act of writing your goals forces you to think things through.